 The majority of Iraq's external official debt is owed to non-Paris Club states.
 The IMF is the only definitive source for non-Paris Club debt and it has not made a country-by-country breakdown of this debt available.
-In the absence, CRS has reviewed estimates compiled by Jubilee Iraq, an affiliate of the Jubilee organizations which campaign for international debt relief.
-These estimates are presented in Table

-2. These are unofficial figures, representing only Jubilee Iraq's compilation of figures reported in the press, think tank reports, or official government remarks.5
+In the absence of such a breakdown, CRS has reviewed estimates compiled by Jubilee Iraq, an affiliate of the Jubilee organizations which campaign for international debt relief.
+These estimates are presented in Table 2.
+These are unofficial figures, representing only Jubilee Iraq's compilation of figures reported in the press, think tank reports, or official government remarks.6